rdkcentral/rdkb-halif-cellular/docs/pages/CellularHalSpec.md

 ## Power Management Requirements

 The Cellular HAL is not involved in any of the power management operation.
-Any power management state transitions MUST not affect the operation of the Cellular HAL.

 ## Asynchronous Notification Model